arun-gupta/claude-labs/README.md

 ## 📄 License

-MIT License - feel free to use this code in your own projects!
+Apache License 2.0 - feel free to use this code in your own projects!

 ---